tsahara/r7rs/content/basic.md

 there corresponds a \defining{region} of the program text within which the binding is visible.
-The region is determined by the particular binding construct that establishes the binding; if the binding is established by a {\cf lambda} expression, for example, then its region is the entire {\cf lambda} expression.
+The region is determined by the particular binding construct that establishes the binding; if the binding is established by a ``lambda`` expression, for example, then its region is the entire ``lambda`` expression.
 Every mention of an identifier refers to the binding of the identifier that established the innermost of the regions containing the use.
 If there is no binding of the identifier whose region contains the use, then the use refers to the